How does the 2017 Ford Escape drive?

 As well as driving the 1.5-litre manual Ford Ambiente and the new 1.5-litre automatic Trend, we did our full car review on the Ford Titanium petrol model.

-The Titanium’s 2.0-litre engine is one of the best performers in its class with an impressive 178kW and 345Nm.
-With a new twin-scroll turbocharger improving the engine response, average acceleration over 400 metres was an impressive 15.3 seconds, around a full second or more quicker than most of its peers.
-A good spread of strong torque coupled with a well-matched smooth-changing six-speed automatic provides excellent drivability around town.
-This performance however, comes at a cost in fuel consumption, and our test car averaged a rather thirsty 10.8L/100km.
-Nor are running costs helped by the need for premium grade (95-98 octane) petrol in the EcoBoost engines.
+The Titanium’s 2.0-litre engine is one of the best performers in its class, with an impressive 178kW and 345Nm.
+With a new twin-scroll turbocharger improving the engine response, average acceleration over 400 metres was an impressive 15.4 seconds, around a full second or more quicker than most of its peers.
+A good spread of strong torque coupled with a well-matched, smooth-changing six-speed automatic provides excellent drivability around town.
+This performance, however, comes at a cost in fuel consumption, and our review car averaged a rather thirsty 10.8L/100km.
+Nor are running costs helped by the need for premium-grade (95-98 RON) petrol in the EcoBoost engines.